Gabriel-Benavidez/GroupChat/README.md

    ```

 5. Access the application:
-   - Open your browser to `http://localhost:8088`
+   - Open your browser to `http://localhost:8089`
-   - Set your username using the button in the top right
+   - Set your username using the styled button in the header
    - Start chatting!

 ## Usage Guide